Lab Director

 Andrew Teer, PhD

-Drew Teer graduated from Yale University with a BA in Psychology in 2010, and graduated from Emory University with a PhD in Clinical Psychology in 2020 after completing his internship at Grady Hospital.
+Dr. Teer graduated from Yale University with a BA in Psychology in 2010, and graduated from Emory University with a PhD in Clinical Psychology in 2020 after completing his internship at Grady Hospital.
 Drew is interested in the use of imaging both to shape existing treatments and to develop new therapies for internalizing disorders like depression and PTSD.
 He is currently completing his post-doctoral fellowship at Emory University.

 Amanda Arulpragasam, PhD

-Amanda graduated from Duke University with a B.S. in Neuroscience and B.A. in Linguistics in 2012, and graduated from Emory University with a PhD in Clinical Psychology in 2021 after completing her internship at Dartmouth.
+Dr. Arulpragasam graduated from Duke University with a B.S. in Neuroscience and B.A. in Linguistics in 2012, and graduated from Emory University with a PhD in Clinical Psychology in 2021 after completing her internship at Dartmouth.
 Amanda is interested in using neuromodulatory techniques, including TMS and focused ultrasound to understand the role neural circuits play in the etiology and maintenance of mental illness.
 She is currently an Assistant Professor in the Department of Psychiatry at Brown University.

-Shabnam Hossein, PhD, PhD
+Shabnam Hossein, PhD

-Shabnam graduated from University of Houston with a Ph.D. in Physics, after which she spent one year working as a volunteer research assistant at the Center for the Treatment and Study of Anxiety at the University of Pennsylvania.
+Dr. Hossein graduated from University of Houston with a Ph.D. in Physics, after which she spent one year working as a volunteer research assistant at the Center for the Treatment and Study of Anxiety at the University of Pennsylvania.
 Her primary research interests lie in understanding the underlying cognitive mechanisms that maintain psychopathological symptoms especially present in anxiety and mood disorders.
 She is also interested in applying methods of network science, which has been shown to be successful in many other disciplines, to study psychopathology.

 Research Staff Alumni